Welcome to the Official Web Site of Bihar

 Kamaldah Jain Temple, Patna

 The temple contains a valuable inscription giving details of its construction.
 It was built in 1729 A.D.
-(Vikram Sanvat 1848) by the congregation of the faithful of the Jain Order of Patliputra, and that the temple was dedicated to Shri Sthulabhadra, the great Jain sage of the yore.
+(Vikram Samvat 1848) by the congregation of the faithful of the Jain Order of Patliputra, and the temple was dedicated to Shri Sthulabhadra, the great Jain sage of yore.
 Significantly, this is the only historical inscription that confirms the identity of Patliputra with Patna.

 Golghar, Patna

-Golghar is one of the most outstanding architectural members of the British India.
+Golghar is one of the most outstanding architectural members of British India.
 It, in a way, symbolizes the identity of Patna.
-It is build close to the Ganga in Bankipur locality of Patna.
+It is built close to the Ganga in the Bankipur locality of Patna.
 Captain John Garstin, an engineer employed by the East India Company, has the credit of its conception and construction.
-It was built in the year 1886.
+It was built in the year 1786.

 The purpose of this huge circular structure with an imposing dome was to store grains in huge quantity.
 The impetus of its construction was the famine of 1770.
 But perhaps it was never put to this noble purpose.

-Though it was one of the important buildings built by the British Engineer in British India, it has nothing Greeco-Roman with it.
-It, on the contrary, was inspired by the native Stupa architecture of the ancient Indian tradition.
-Raised on a 2' high plinth, the enormous dome, over a circular plan, raises well up to 96'.
+Though it was one of the important buildings built by a British engineer in British India, it has nothing Greco-Roman about it.
+On the contrary, it was inspired by the native Stupa architecture of the ancient Indian tradition.
+Raised on a 2' high plinth, the enormous dome, over a circular plan, rises well up to 96'.
 It creates a wonderful echo effect from inside.
-The walls, all brick masoned, with its width of 12'-4", are no less impressive.
-Two spiraling stairways, rising from the opposing sides, reach to the top, which has a small hole at the centre (2'-7").
-The doors at the bottom of the dome, are placed on all the four cardinal directions, which opened originally from within.
-Two inscriptions, one in English and the other in Persian rendering are affixed adjacent to each other giving information about its construction.
+The walls, all brick-masoned, with a width of 12'-4", are no less impressive.
+Two spiralling stairways, rising from the opposing sides, reach the top, which has a small hole at the centre (2'-7").
+The doors at the bottom of the dome are placed on all the four cardinal directions, which opened originally from within.
+Two inscriptions, one in English and the other in Persian rendering, are affixed adjacent to each other giving information about its construction.

 Nepali Mandir, Hajipur

-About 4 miles west of Hajipur, on the confluence of the Gangas and the Gandak is situated this unique Shaivite shrine.
-Made in the late medieval period (18th century), by one of the army commanders of Nepal, the temple brings-in a fresh pagoda-style architecture of the Himalayan Kingdom to the plains of the Ganga.
+About 4 miles west of Hajipur, on the confluence of the Ganga and the Gandak, is situated this unique Shaivite shrine.
+Made in the late medieval period (18th century) by one of the army commanders of Nepal, the temple brings in a fresh pagoda-style architecture of the Himalayan Kingdom to the plains of the Ganga.
 This temple is built largely of wood.
-Another distinctive feature of this temple is its fine wooden carving, which includes, of others, generous erotic scenes.
-Both in style and finish, largely drawn in from the Himalayan world of architecture, Nepali Temple at Hajipur remains quite singular and inimitable.
+Another distinctive feature of this temple is its fine wooden carving, which includes, among others, generous erotic scenes.
+Both in style and finish, largely drawn from the Himalayan world of architecture, Nepali Temple at Hajipur remains quite singular and inimitable.

 Jami Masjid, Hajipur